GNU GRUB: Identifying partitions (UUID workaround)

-The file systems ext2, ext3, ext4 and xfs use an Universally Unique Identifier (UUID) to uniquely identify an instance.
+The file systems ext2, ext3, ext4 and xfs use a UUID to uniquely identify an instance.
 The UUID is created when a partition is formatted.
 The UUID is part of the file system and written to the superblock.
-All operations but a formatting should leave the UUID unaltered, but it is possible to change it or duplicate it (by using dd to clone an entire partition).
+All operations other than formatting should leave the UUID unaltered.
+It is possible to change the UUID or duplicate it by using dd to clone an entire partition.

 The file grub.cfg is used to configure GRUB.
-It is the file where the commands which shall be executed during each start up are stored.
+It contains commands to be executed during each start-up.
 Without an existing and valid grub.cfg, GRUB will present a prompt.

 An absolute minimal grub.cfg might contain only the following two commands (cf. initial ramdisk):